 Language Model for IR

-• Document LMs: A separate probability distribution for every document in the collection.
+• Per-document models — one distribution per document in the collection.

 Connections